-In a second notable paper, Dakos et al. [2008] systematically estimated the LDR for real data in their analysis of eight ancient tipping events via reconstructed time series.
+In a second notable paper, Dakos et al. (2008) systematically estimated the LDR for real data in their analysis of eight ancient tipping events via reconstructed time-series.
 These are:

-- (a) the end of the greenhouse Earth about 34 million years ago when the climate tipped from a tropical state (which had existed for hundreds of millions of years) into an icehouse state with ice caps, using data from tropical Pacific sediment cores, - (b) the end of the last glaciation, and the ends of three earlier glaciations, drawing data from the Antarctica Vostok ice core, - (c) the Bølling-Alleröd transition which was dated about 14,000 years ago, using data from the Greenland GISP2 ice core, - (d) the end of the Younger Dryas event about 11,500 years ago when the Arctic warmed by 7°C in 50 years, drawing on data from the sediment of the Cariaco basin in Venezuela.
-This examines at a much shorter time scale, and with different data, the transition of Figure 4. - (e) the desertification of North Africa when there was a sudden shift from a savanna-like state with scattered lakes to a desert about 5,000 years ago, using the sediment core from ODP Hole 658C, off the west coast of Africa.
+- (a) the end of the greenhouse Earth about 34 million years ago when the climate tipped from a tropical state (which had existed for hundreds of millions of years) into an icehouse state with ice caps, using data from tropical Pacific sediment cores, - (b) the end of the last glaciation, and the ends of three earlier glaciations, drawing on data from the Antarctica Vostok ice core, - (c) the Bølling-Alleröd transition which was dated about 14 000 years ago, using data from the Greenland GISP2 ice core, - (d) the end of the Younger Dryas event about 11 500 years ago when the Arctic warmed by 7 °C in 50 years, drawing on data from the sediment of the Cariaco Basin in Venezuela, - (e) the desertification of North Africa when there was a sudden shift from a savanna-like state with scattered lakes to a desert about 5000 years ago, using the sediment core from ODP Hole 658C, off the west coast of Africa.

-In all of these cases, the dynamics of the system are shown to slow down before the transition.
-This slow-down was revealed by a short-term autocorrelation coefficient, ARC(1), of the time series which examines to what extent a current point is correlated to its preceding point.
-It gives an estimate of the LDR, and is expected to increase towards unity at an instability, as described in Section 4.
+In all of these cases, the dynamics of the system slows down before the transition.
+This slow-down was revealed by a short-term autocorrelation coefficient, ARC(1), of the time series which examines to what extent the current points are correlated to preceding points and gives an estimate of the LDR.
+It is expected to increase towards unity at an instability, as described in Section 3.4.